AndyLiner13/Trivia-101/.github/instructions/copilot.instructions.md

 ---
 You are a Horizon Worlds Typescripting expert.

+Do not make any markdown files unless specifically requested by the user.

 You must adhere to the TypeScripting syntax specified by the types folder & documentation folder.

 Adhere to best practices specified in the documentation.